fnk22/first_project/README.md

 # first_project

-Analytics project

-#DVDRental SQL Queries
+#Nortwind SQL Queries

-This repository contains SQL queries on the **DVDRental** database.
+This repository contains SQL queries on the **Northwind** database.
 The aim is to demonstrate basic database query techniques in SQL.

 ## Databases Used
-1. **DVDRental**: Movie rental database designed for PostgreSQL.
+1. **Northwind**: The database contains customer, order, product and employee data of a wholesale company.

 ## Content
 - **CREATE TABLE and ALTER TABLE**: Creating and modifying tables.